wlshepherd/Portfolio/README.md

 **Cyber Security:** :lock:
  * Pseudo Spyware Challenge
-    * Technologies Involved: Python, Tor, Wireshark
+    * Technologies Involved: Python 3.13, Tor, Wireshark
     * A post-exploitation simulation script built in Python, designed to emulate basic spyware behavior within a controlled, ethical lab environment.
 Operating on a client-server model, the script demonstrates how compromised systems can exfiltrate data — such as system info, clipboard contents, or file listings — to a remote listener.
 This project serves as a hands-on exploration of attacker methodologies, helping defenders understand the mechanics of data leakage, persistence, and covert communication.

  * 'Natty Narwhal' Operating System Penetration Test